 “Salty” is one of the five basic flavors that the human palate can detect, along with sweet, sour, bitter, and “umami.”
-A baker might tell you that salt makes “sweet things, sweeter,” but more specifically, salt clarifies all flavors.
-The human mouth is saline, or salty, to begin with, so in order to begin to taste the more nuanced flavors in our food, the salt level in the food first has to match that in our mouth.
+A baker might tell you that salt makes “sweet things, sweeter,” but more specifically, salt clarifies all of the other flavors.
+The human mouth is saline to begin with, so in order to begin to taste the more nuanced flavors in our food, the salt level in the food first has to match that in our mouth.
 The wisest of chefs know that the goal with a sprinkle of this prized mineral is not necessarily to achieve a salty flavor, but to elevate and complement all of the flavors in a dish.
 Here are a few of our favorite varieties, and what we find to be their best uses!

 We love Alderwood Smoked Salt, arguably the most dramatic of our offerings.
-Fine grains of Pacific sea salt are cold-smoked over locally-harvested alder wood chips to achieve a charcoal grey color, and a distinctive smoky aroma and taste.
+Fine grains of Pacific sea salt are cold-smoked over locally-harvested alder wood chips to achieve a charcoal grey color and a distinctive smoky aroma and taste.
 Shop visitors consistently describe Alderwood Smoked Salt as a “campfire in a jar.”
 The spice team finds that Alderwood Smoked Salt makes meat dishes somehow “meatier,” and enhances grilled flavors both inside and out.
 We also love it on heartier vegetables like eggplant and squash.

 Murray River Flake Salt is another shop favorite.
 This flaky, apricot-colored salt is harvested from a dry river bed in Australia.
 The flakes are delicate, and almost crispy when eaten whole.
 We love to bake with this salt, as it mostly dissolves easily, but often leaves just a smidge of crystal behind, so one stumbles upon a tiny bit of salt as they make their way through dense banana bread or peanut butter cookie.